judka-uriel/uriel-book/uriel_en.md

 - loaded upon donkeys wine, grapes, figs and other burdens;
 - traded in fish and other wares.

-And Nechemiah commanded to lock all the gates, so that no burden would pass through on the Sabbath day.
+And Nehemiah commanded to lock all the gates, so that no burden would pass through on the Sabbath day.
 And he told the Levites that they should guard the gates on Sabbaths.
-Nechemiah added nothing to the Torah with this prohibition on trade, for both the selection of goods and haggling over prices involve making decisions, when they negotiate at what price to sell and buy.
+Nehemiah added nothing to the Torah with this prohibition on trade, for both the selection of goods and haggling over prices involve making decisions, when they negotiate at what price to sell and buy.
 He simply confirmed how the commandment of Shabbat observance should be fulfilled.